daffinm/GoogleDoc2Html/README.md

  5. A popup window will appear entitled 'Authorization Required'.
     Click continue, select a Google account
  6. You will see a warning.
 "This app isn't verified".
-    Click 'Advanced' > Go to Untitled project (unsafe)
+    Click 'Advanced' > 'Go to Project_Name project (unsafe)'
  7. Allow the following permissions:
-    Viw and manage your Google Docs documents.
+    - View and manage your Google Docs documents.
-    Send email as you
+    - Send email as you
  6. You will get an email at your Google Account containing the HTML output of the Google Doc with inline images.